pavanravindra/pavanravindra.github.io/index.markdown

 I am an undergraduate at the University of Maryland, studying molecular simulations with [Dr. Pratyush Tiwary](https://sites.google.com/site/pratyushtiwary/).

 I am double majoring in Biochemistry and Computer Science, and I plan to graduate in May 2021.
-After that, I am heading to graduate school (although I'm still not sure where I'll be going).
+After that, I am heading to graduate school (although I'm not sure where I'll be going).

 If you want to get in touch with me, the best way to do that is by [sending me an email](mailto:pravin4094@gmail.com).